Various containers

 # 1, 2, 3, 4, 5

-Generator - A Smart Iterator
+Generator - The Smart Iterator

-Problem: Memory Waste
+The Problem: Memory Waste

-We want to process a million numbers.
+Say you want to process a million numbers.

-# Creating as a list (Container)
+# Creating as a list

 numbers = [i for i in range(1000000)] # All million in memory!